padovese/mongodb-java-angularjs/README.md

 <br><b>5.</b> Thymeleaf - We will use it just to map our static files correctly.

 Generate the project.
-<br>Extract it in your worspace folder.
+<br>Extract it in your workspace folder.
 <br>In your IDE, import it as an existing maven project.

 You will see a brand new project in your IDE, with the packages setted up, the pom setted up, and an Application class to you start your spring boot application.